1980 The north of England at least had a good covering of snow as the New Year opened, with some parts enjoying both sun

 On December 28th the 06.00 Glasgow Queen St - Mallaig ran into a major snow drift near Bridge of Orchy, derailing the locomotive (37085) and three coaches.
 An engineers trolley was used to ferry passengers back to Bridge of Orchy station, going forward from there by bus.
 The line was not cleared until December 30th.

-1982 The mild spell over the New Year was short-lived, whilst trouble for the railways arrived as industrial action by ASLEF commenced, the disruption occurring on two weekdays each week for six weeks.
+1982 The mild spell over the New Year was short-lived, whilst different troubles for the railways arrived as industrial action by ASLEF commenced, the disruption occurring on two weekdays each week for six weeks.
 The arctic weather destroyed the BR Euston/Broad Street - Watford Junction services, the Bakerloo service was suspended until the weather improved, the four sets of 1938 Tube stock laying over at Croxley Green depot.
-However the Class 501 units blocked the Tube stock from operating on the days of industrial action.
+However the Class 501 units blocked in the Tube stock from operating on the days of industrial action.
 Heavy rain swept south on January 3rd, followed by much colder temperatures.
+Also on this day (3rd) two engineers work trains collided with each other at Roade, blocking all lines for a short period.
+Regrettably one rail worker was killed.
 The first industrial action of the year saw strikes on January 4th/5th.
 Heavy snow fell in the Far North on the 7th spreading south over the next two days.
 Many of the local Euston services were particularly affected due to a shortage of Class 310 electric multiple units.
 Typical of many journeys on this day was the 17.15 Birmingham New Street - Leicester, departure was an hour late, with Nuneaton reached after three hours, the Derby suburban unit lacked toilet facilities.
 25042 worked a service over the Crewe - Cardiff route on January 5th.